JDC–Miller MotorSports

 JDC–Miller MotorSports is a sports car racing team that currently competes in the IMSA WeatherTech SportsCar Championship.
-The team currently fields the No. 85 Porsche 963 full-time for Tijmen van der Helm and Gianmaria Bruni in the GTP class of the IMSA SportsCar Championship.
+The team currently fields the No. 85 Porsche 963 full-time for Tijmen van der Helm and Laurin Heinrich in the GTP class of the IMSA SportsCar Championship.
 JDC-Miller also runs the No. 17 Unitronic/Liqui Moly Porsche 718 Cayman GT4 RS Clubsport full-time for Chris Miller and Mikey Taylor in the GS class in the IMSA Michelin Pilot Challenge Series.

 In June 2022, Porsche confirmed that JDC–Miller MotorSports would field a new Porsche 963 prototype race car as the first customer entry for the IMSA WeatherTech SportsCar Championship GTP class.

 History

 The team was founded in 1994 by John Church and Gerry Kraut.
 The first major trophy was winning the 2007 Star Mazda Championship with American driver Dane Cameron.
 The performance was not repeated in 2008, when the American racing driver Joel Miller finished the season only on the 2nd place.
 JDC MotorSports won its second drivers' title in the 2009 season, when British racing driver Adam Christodoulou won the championship.
 Also in 2009, JDC MotorSports won the championship in the F2000 Championship Series through American racing driver Chris Miller.
 In 2011, Frenchman Tristan Vautier won the Star Mazda Championship, receiving a scholarship that later allowed him to advance in 2012 Indy Lights, in the Road to Indy program.
 The 2012 season brings another runner-up title in this competition through Colombian racing driver Gabby Chaves.

 In 2014, the JDC-Miller MotorSports made its debut in the new competition, United SportsCar Championship, which resulted from the merger of Rolex Sports Car Series and American Le Mans Series.
 At the first participation in this competition, the best result was the 3rd place in the race from Road America to the Prototype Challenge class.
 The main race drivers this season were Chris Miller and Stephen Simpson.
 In the 2015 season, the team finished three times on the podium, in the race at The Raceway on Belle Isle they finished in 2nd place, and in the 24-hour races at Daytona and Canadian Tire Motorsport Park they finished in 3rd place.
 Races were Mikhail Goikhberg, Chris Miller, Rusty Mitchell and Stephen Simpson.
 In the third season of this competition, with the name change in the WeatherTech SportsCar Championship, the JDC-Miller MotorSports achieves its first major victories, winning the 24-hour race at Daytona and Long Beach Street Circuit, finishing at the end of the season in position third in the general classification with pilots Mikhail Goikhberg and Stephen Simpson in the 2016 Prototype Challenge class.